Selin Yurdakul

 At the heart of my work is an exploration of belonging — how people create, sense, and sustain it within the textures of urban life.
 I am drawn to the subtle gestures, shared rhythms, and small acts through which people claim space and connect to one another in cities.
 Rooted in sociology and communication sciences, my practice looks at the city as a living conversation — a place where meaning is constantly co-created through encounters, memory, and everyday movement.

 I approach this inquiry through dialogue and walking.
 Dialogue allows me to see how different voices and perspectives shape a shared sense of place; walking becomes a way of listening — of being in quiet conversation with the city itself.
-Through photography, collaborative projects, and walking-based storytelling, I explore the diversity of interactions that hold communities together and make belonging visible.
+Through photography, collaborative projects, and walking-based practices, I attempt to explore the diversity of interactions that make belonging visible.

-Child City: Photographs from Salı Pazarı Flea Market (2025, Istanbul)
+• Toy City: Photographs from Salı Pazarı Flea Market (2025, Istanbul-Ongoing)

 Editorial & Translation Work